Linaro/squad/doc/intro.rst

 Tests can be grouped in test suites.
 For that, the test name must be prefixed with the suite name and a slash (``/``).
 Therefore, slashes are reserved characters in this context, and cannot be used in test names.
+There is one exception to this rule.
+If test name contains square brackets (``[``, ``]``) they are considered as test variant.
+The string inside brackets can contain slashes.
 Suite names can have embedded slashes in them; so "foo/bar" means suite "foo", test "bar"; and "foo/bar/baz" means suite "foo/bar", test "baz".

 Example: